 How do I feel about myself?
 It is possible that part of the reason I get blocked is because there are things I know about myself that I would rather not admit.
 Strangely enough, if I am a four the chances are that those things are actually good things.

 Can I find the courage to recognize my best qualities?

 Do I hide my best features from myself and others?
 If so, why?

 Can I pay attention to what is right about me, so that I can feel good about myself?

 Can I realize once and for all that I really do deserve to be happy?

 Am I happy with who I am right now?

-If I can be honest, courageous, and sincere enough, perhaps I will discover that the real value of creative effort is in what it reveals to me about myself.
+If I can be honest, courageous, and sincere enough, I might discover that the real value of creative effort is what it reveals to me about myself.
 Any value that others find in it is merely incidental.

 envy and jealousy